 “As a result, America’s lead in certain C&ET sectors is declining.
 The United States will take meaningful action to reverse this trend.”

-The administration has actively supported the National Security Innovation Base by taking “bold action to accelerate our leadership in the technologies underpinning the Industries of the Future,” according to statement on the new C&ET strategy from the White House press secretary.
+The administration has actively supported the National Security Innovation Base by taking “bold action to accelerate our leadership in the technologies underpinning the Industries of the Future,” according to a statement on the new C&ET strategy from the White House press secretary.

 Those actions have included “announcing unprecedented research and development investment, removing regulatory barriers to innovation, developing the highest quality American workforce, and building strong relationships with like-minded allies and partners.”